BLUF Meaning: How Military Writing Can Improve Your Content

 Need content for your business?
 Find top writers on WriterAccess!

-If you or someone you love has ever been in the military, you already know these organizations love their acronyms.
+If you or someone you know serves (or served) in the military, you may already be aware that these organizations consistently employ acronyms.

-In this case, BLUF stands for bottom line up front.
+The BLUF acronym stands for bottom line up front.

-In most cases, it is even tagged with BLUF in the very beginning.
+In most cases, it is even tagged with BLUF at the very beginning.
 For example:

 BLUF: Website conversions for the month of July are down slightly, which has a significant correlation between summer holidays and the high percentage of our target market being on vacation during this time period.